 The building is comprised of a three-story portion, designed to pay homage to City Hall with tall windows, pilasters, and limestone veneer, and an 8-story tower built of glass and zinc panels.
 A central concourse houses most of the public functions to allow for easy “in and out”, similar to a retail shop.
 A team of local artists worked with the design team to integrate art into both the building and the site.

-The project is pursuing LEED certification, and construction was completed in early 2018.
+The project achieved LEED certification, and construction was completed in early 2018.

 111 North Front Street